 It’s been more than five decades since Truman Capote invited a glittering array of his friends—a mix of European aristocrats, novelists, and artists—to the Plaza Hotel’s Grand Ballroom for one of the most legendary parties New York has ever known.
 Capote’s Grand Masked Ball welcomed every walk of social strata with notable guests including Frank Sinatra, Mia Farrow, First Lady Lynda Bird Johnson, Audrey Hepburn, Gloria Vanderbilt, and Italian Princess Luciana Pignatelli.

-Each New Year’s Eve, Soho Grand picks up where Capote left off, transforming the hotel’s entire lobby floor into a Black and White Masquerade Ball complete with masks, black tie dress, and champagne on tap.
+Each New Year’s Eve, Soho Grand picks up where Capote left off, transforming the hotel’s lobby floor into a Black and White Masquerade Ball with masks, black tie dress, and champagne on tap.